The Emissions Factors database includes the following indicators related to emissions from electricity and heat generation:

 - CH4 and N2O emission factors from electricity generation (in CO2eq per kWh,1990 to 2020).

-- Emission factors for fuel consumption in other sectors than electricity and heat production (in CO2 per kg of fuel).
+- Emission factors by fuel from direct combustion in other sectors than electricity and heat production (in CO2 per kg of fuel).

 Important licence information